tytydraco/yessleep/out/Six_months_ago_I_was_taken_hostage_during_a_bus_hijacking_I_know_you_havent_heard_of_it_No_one_has_and_Im_dead_set_on_figuring_out_why_Part_4.md

 Creation: A God has the capacity to make something out of nothing, with a tiny asterisk.
 I’ll get back to that asterisk soon.

 Apollo could manipulate reality, yes, but he couldn’t create anything from scratch.
 In retrospect, it makes all the sense in the world.
 Every aspect of the cult points to creation being the key.
-It’s named *The Audience to his Red* ***Nativity,*** where the definition of *nativity* is “the occasion of someone’s birth”\*\*\*.\*\*\*Then there’s Jeremiah, with his placental mouth and his thousand children bursting from his chest in droves, according to the image in the stained glass.
+It’s named *The Audience to his Red* ***Nativity,*** where the definition of *nativity* is “the occasion of someone’s birth”.
+Then there’s Jeremiah, with his placental mouth and his thousand children bursting from his chest in droves, according to the image in the stained glass.
 I mean, the cult’s recruiting grounds was an online infertility support group, for Christ’s sake.

 Speaking of Christ, you want to know the most famous example of the point I’m trying to illustrate?
 The difference between mortality, transcending mortality, and ascension to Godhood?